 Public reaction

-Sadly, the public reaction was immediate and local social media erupted with a surge of disappointment when a resident posted photographs of the work that cost £20,000.
+The public reaction on local social media erupted with a surge of disappointment when a resident posted photographs of the work that was due to cost £20,000.
+When such public funds are used it is expected they will be used wisely and work carried out to an acceptable standard.

 Comments on social media from local residents had included: